nanoframework/SimpleLink_CC13xx_26xx_SDK/source/ti/ti154stack/apps/sensor_oad_offchip/CC13X2_CC26X2R1_LAUNCHXL/README.md

 -DCUI_DISABLE
 ```

-> Please Note: particular features that are dependednt on the CUI wil be unavailable when this feature is enabled.
+> Please Note: particular features that are dependent on the CUI will be unavailable when this feature is enabled.

-### Multi-Page NV Configuration
+### <a name="MultiPageNVConfiguration"></a>Multi-Page NV Configuration

 By default, this project is configured to use two pages of NV.
 A maximum of five NV pages are supported.
 In order to modify the NV pages, update the following:

 * `NVOCMP_NVPAGES=2` in the project-specific .opts file
-* `NVOCMP_NVPAGES=2` in the linker options
 * SysConfig NVS module:
    * Set Region Size based on the formula `NVOCMP_NVPAGES * 0x2000`
    * Set Region Base based on the formula `0x56000 - (NVOCMP_NVPAGES * 0x2000)`

-### Advanced OAD Configuration
+### <a name="AdvancedOADConfiguration"></a>Advanced OAD Configuration

 The 15.4 OAD protocol supports the following robustness features:
 1. Timeouts: This is when a the data request for a block response is not answered.
 The data request delay from an OAD block request being sent is set by the `Block Request Poll Delay`.
-It is advised that this be set as short as possible to avoid unnecessary queueing of data in the Co-Processor.
+It is advised that this be set as short as possible to avoid unnecessary queuing of data in the Co-Processor.
 A timeout is typically caused by the Linux Collector taking too long to read the OAD Block from the FW Image file (due to CPU load).
 The number of timeouts before a retry is set by OAD_MAX_TIMEOUTS.
 2. Retries: A retry is when the maximum number timeouts has expired before the OAD Block Response has been received.
 In his case the OAD Block Request is resent.
 The number of retires before an OAD Abort is set by OAD_MAX_RETRIES.
 3. Aborts: The OAD is aborted after there are OAD_MAX_RETRIES block requests with no response.
 After an OAD abort the OAD is attempted to be resumed after OAD_BLOCK_AUTO_RESUME_DELAY ms, if the OAD abort again on the same block number the OAD is terminated.